scheinerman/InvitationToDynamicalSystems/README.md

 If you download from this site, send no money; instead, please send me a postcard from your home town to me at:

-Ed Scheinerman, Department of Applied Mathematics and Statistics, Johns Hopkins University, Baltimore, MD 21218 USA
+Ed Scheinerman, Office of the Dean, Whiting School of Engineering, Johns Hopkins University, Baltimore, MD 21218 USA

 Or send a photo of your home town (or your university, or yourself, or your dog, or ...) to me by [email](mailto:ers@jhu.edu).